Last Updated on September 13, 2021 by Defy Help

 After proper dry times, new wood should be cleaned using Defy Wood Cleaner prior to staining with Defy Stains.
 Defy Wood Cleaner is an oxygen bleach wood deck cleaning solution that is extremely effective at removing dirt, grime, mold, mildew, graying, and mill glaze found on new wood.
 Defy Wood Cleaning Solution is a biodegradable concentrated powder formula that mixes with water to safely prep new wood prior to stain application.

-After prepping new wood for Defy Stains, allow the wood to dry for 48 hours minimum before continuing with stain application.
+After prepping new wood for Defy Stains, allow the wood to visibly dry before staining.

-Note: Only 1 coat should be applied to new wood and the first time staining.
-You can apply another light coat if needed in 12-18 months.
+Note: Two Coats wet on wet.
+Only 1 coat should be applied to new cedar wood the first time staining.